CORPORATE GOVERNANCE STATEMENT

 On appointment, directors are provided with a formal letter of appointment and executive management with written employment agreements incorporating job descriptions (where relevant).

-The finance and company secretarial functions are outsourced to an external firm, Franks & Associates.
-Andrew Bursill of Franks & Associates holds the role of CFO and Company Secretary.
 The Company Secretary is accountable to the Board through the Chairman on corporate governance matters pertaining to the proper functioning of the Board.
 All Directors have access to the Company Secretary.

 Recommendation 1.6 & 1.7